Beaches

 Many people opt to visit this site aboard a kayak.

-Summer may soon be over, but that doesn’t mean that we can’t keep enjoying Malta’s marine wonders…
+Summer may be over, but that doesn’t mean that we can’t keep enjoying Malta’s marine wonders…

-In his latest video, local explorer Pierre Farrugia took his viewers on a long trek down to Gnejna’s downright idyllic Ta’ Marija Sea Cave – and we’re nothing short of impressed.
+In one of his videos, local explorer Pierre Farrugia took his viewers on a long trek down to Gnejna’s downright idyllic Ta’ Marija Sea Cave – and we’re nothing short of impressed.

 Because of the trek’s challenging nature, many opt to visit this spot aboard a kayak.
 Having said that, Pierre braved the tricky terrain and embarked on a long and arduous yet rewarding journey.